jiaxiaojunQAQ/jiaxiaojunQAQ.github.io/_pages/about.md

 # 🎉 News
-- *2024.07*: &nbsp; One paper on Transferability of Adversarial Examples on Vision-Language Pre-training is accepted in ECCV2024.
+- *2024.07*: &nbsp; One paper on Transferability of Adversarial Examples on VLP is accepted in ECCV2024.
 - *2024.06*: &nbsp; One paper on Fast Adversarial Training is accepted in TIFS2024.
 - *2024.05*: &nbsp; One paper on Universal Adversarial Examples is accepted in TIFS2024.
 - *2024.04*: &nbsp; One paper on Survey on Transferability of Adversarial Examples is accepted in TMLR2024.